qwertie/ecsharp/ecs/for-normal-coders.md

 If there's demand, I could write an article about that.
 This could be considered an example of a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), and since DSLs are all the rage these days, I could write an article about "how to write a DSL in Enhanced C#" - if there's demand for such an article.
 Dear reader, what DSL would you like to see built on top of C#, that you _can't_ write due to limitations of C# language as it is today?

-LeMP comes with a more flexible mechanism for building types quickly, but it uses three lines of code instead of one.
+LeMP comes with a more flexible mechanism for building read-only types quickly, but it uses three lines of code instead of one.
 It's called the alt class:

 ~~~csharp
 public alt class Point {